Net-Advantage/DeveloperFundamentals/src/DependencyInversionFundamentals/README.md

 In summary, Dependency Injection, Service Locator, and Event Driven programming are three types of dependency inversion techniques used to achieve Inversion of Control in software design.
 By using these techniques, developers can create more modular, flexible, and testable applications.

-Note:

-In .NET, the most common technique used for Dependency Injection is Constructor Injection.
+> In .NET, the most common technique used for Dependency Injection is Constructor Injection.
 This technique involves providing dependencies to an object via its constructor.
 When the object is instantiated, the required dependencies are passed as arguments to the constructor.
 This approach ensures that the object has all its dependencies before it starts executing.

 While the Service Locator pattern is a valid means for resolving dependencies, it is not recommended for use in .NET applications.
 The Service Locator pattern is considered an anti-pattern because it introduces a level of indirection that can make it difficult to understand and maintain the code.
 Instead, it is recommended to use Constructor Injection to provide dependencies to an object.